Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: The Focused Moment Selection Criterion

 and rerranging, we see that the AMSE of the OLS estimator is strictly less than that of the TSLS estimator whenever $\tau^2 < \sigma_x^2 \sigma_\epsilon^2\sigma_v^2/\gamma^2$.
 To estimate the unknowns required to turn this inequality into a moment selection procedure, I set

 and define

-Under local mis-specification each of these estimators is consistent for its population counterpart.\footnote{While using the OLS residuals to estimate $\sigma_\epsilon^2$ \emph{also} provides a consistent estimate under local mis-specification, the estimator based on the TSLS residuals should be more robust unless the instruments are quite weak.} All that remains is to estimate $\tau^2$.
+Under local mis-specification each of these estimators is consistent for its population counterpart.\footnote{While using the OLS residuals to estimate $\sigma_\epsilon^2$ \emph{also} provides a consistent estimate under local mis-specification, the estimator based on the TSLS residuals should be more robust.} All that remains is to estimate $\tau^2$.
 Specializing Theorem \ref{thm:tau} and Corollary \ref{cor:tautau} to the present example gives the following result. \begin{thm} Let $\widehat{\tau} = n^{-1/2} \mathbf{x}'(\mathbf{y} - \mathbf{x}\widetilde{\beta}_{TSLS})$.
 Then, under the conditions of Theorem \ref{thm:OLSvsIV},